-Problems that benefit from bowel retraining may help include:
+Problems that may benefit from bowel retraining include:

 - Fecal incontinence, which is the loss of bowel control, causing you to pass stool unexpectedly.
 This can range from sometimes leaking a small amount of stool and passing gas, to not being able to control bowel movements.

 - Severe constipation.

 These problems may be caused by:

 - Brain and nerve problems (such as from multiple sclerosis)